woccode/woccode.github.io/index.md

 # Welcome to WoCCode

-Women of Color (WoC) – particularly Black, indigenous, and Latine women – are the most underrepresented demographic from high paying industries, including software engineering.
+Women of Color (WoC) – particularly Black, Indigenous, and Latine women – are the most underrepresented demographic from high paying industries, including software engineering.
 Yet WoC are flush with the talent, creativity, and social insight to solve complex problems and